What is Trauma?

 The offices of Ginny Estupinian Ph.D. can help.

-When you work with my office, your story, your experience, will be validated, and you will be treated with the dignity and respect you deserve.
-Together, we will help you integrate the traumatic experience providing you with a better sense of understanding and control over the experience.
+When you work with my office, your story and your experience will be validated and never judged.
+You will be treated with the dignity and respect you deserve.
+Together, we will help you integrate the traumatic experience, providing you with a better sense of understanding and control over the experience.

 Over the last decade, I have worked with various individuals who have been victims of severe trauma.
 There is not a situation that I have not encountered.
 Working with clients from the Center for Survivors of Torture to the Veterans Administration, I have worked with a host of complex post-traumatic syndrome disorders and associated issues.

 I have also helped clients who have been victims of highly publicized crimes, shootings, natural disasters, and other severe tragedies.
-Often these clients not only had to deal with the impact of the original trauma, but they also had to withstand the ongoing ordeal of court proceedings and media inquiries that followed.
+Often, these clients had to deal with the impact of the original trauma and withstand the ongoing ordeal of court proceedings and media inquiries that followed.

-Working together, each of these clients was able to navigate through all the proceedings successfully and rebuilt their lives.
+Working together, each of these clients was able to navigate through all the proceedings successfully and rebuild their lives.